matoanbach/Starter-Kit/Project3/README.md

 calibration factor: (reading) / (known weight)
 ```

-6. In my case, the penny is around 2.5g so I got a result of ~2760.
+6. In my case, the loonie is around 6.27g so I got a result of ~433.33.
 So my calibration factor should be around 1174.
 Save this number for later use when we measure pennies.

 ### Measuring the weight of an object